-After reading this article, I would like you to step back from the community and think about what you have learned.
+After reading this article, I want you to step back from the community and consider what you have learned.
 CBD is a non-intoxicating component of the many different strains and varieties of cannabis.

 The CBD comes from the part of the plant responsible for producing cannabinoids.
 It is rich in phytocannabinoids, natural chemical compounds found in hemp and cannabis.
 Learn More